Ainsty: Constituent parishes and townships

 From 1866 the wapentake comprised the following civil parishes:

 Legacy

-The Ainsty gives its name to the Selby and Ainsty parliamentary constituency, first contested at the general election of 2010, and the New Ainsty Deanery of the Church of England.
+The Ainsty gave its name to the Selby and Ainsty parliamentary constituency, contested at the general election of 2010, and the New Ainsty Deanery of the Church of England.

 The Ainsty Bounds Walk is a 44 mi footpath around Ainsty.

 Ainsty is also the name of a residential area of Wetherby developed in the 1950s, including Ainsty Road, Ainsty Crescent, Ainsty Drive and Ainsty View.

 The Ainsty is the name of a public house in the Acomb area of York.

 Ainsty also gives its name to Ainsty Court inside Halifax College, a college within the University of York.